Religions in Contemporary Societies (List of Staff and Associates)

 Andrew Todd is Director of the Cardiff Centre for Chaplaincy Studies.
 His research interests are on all forms of Chaplaincy in the contemporary world.

-John Weaver is the Principal of South Wales Baptist College.
+John Weaver is the former Principal of South Wales Baptist College.
 His research interests include the dialogue between science and faith; environmental theology; theological reflection; film and theology; theology and practice of ministry (especially in a Baptist context).
 Recent publications include The Place of Environmental Theology: A Guide for Seminaries, Colleges and Universities and Outside in: Theological Reflections on Life.